rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 {{% chapter_header "GraphQL Query with GitHub's GraphQL API" "graphql-query-github-api" %}}

-In this section, you will interact with the GitHub API using queries and mutations without React, so it can use a GraphiQL application or GitHub's GraphQL Explorer to make GraphQL query requests to GitHub's API.
+In this section, you will interact with the GitHub API using queries and mutations without React, so you can use your GraphiQL application or GitHub's GraphQL Explorer to make GraphQL query requests to GitHub's API.
 Both tools should be authorized to make request using a personal access token.
 On the left-hand side of your GraphiQL application, you can fill in GraphQL queries and mutations.
 Add the following query to request data about yourself.

 {{< highlight javascript >}}
 {